hectoragvz/interviews/README.md

 * Complete: All the levels of the tree except for the last are filled, and are filled from left to right
 * Perfect: All internal nodes have 2 children and all leaves are in the same level
 * Pathological: Every parent has only 1 child node

+### Binary Search Tree

+The traits that define a Binary Search Tree (BST) are:

+1. The left subtree of a node contains only nodes with keys or values that are less than the parent´s value.
+2. The right subtree of a node contains only nodes with keys or values that are greater than the parent´s value.
+3. Both the left and the right subtree must be BSTs.

+_Time Complexity:_

+- Search = O(log (n))
+- Access = O(log (n))
+- Insert and Delete = O(log (n))